brandur/org/fragments/not-hosted-here.md

 They found and stole ours.
-Now the best part of the story: it turns out that Atlassian may make mediocre products, but they have even poorer security; they were storing their passwords using a reversible scheme.
+Now the best part of the story: it turns out that Atlassian may make mediocre products, but they have even poorer security; they seemed to be storing their passwords with a weak hashing scheme, which allowed them to be reversed.
 The hackers turned around and started re-using the passwords they'd stolen against other internal systems.
 Although almost everyone with access to a production system had unique passwords through 1Password, there was a weak link.
 Luckily, two-factor measures blocked further access, but it was uncomfortably close.
 It wouldn't be unfair to say that NHH had taken us to the brink.

 [not-invented-here]: https://en.wikipedia.org/wiki/Not_invented_here